September 15, 2025

 October 3-25 (Fridays and Saturdays)

 Wicked Whimsies.
 Now in its 13th year, this fairy-tale–themed spook trail in nearby Pfafftown twists beloved childhood stories into something far darker than the Grimm Brothers imagined.
-Encounter more than a dozen eerie scenes and 70+ live actors as you wander the haunted forest.
-Recommended for ages 12 and up; glow sticks are available to signal actors to soften the scares.
+Encounter more than a dozen eerie scenes as you wander the haunted forest.
+Recommended for ages 12 and up.
 Tickets start at $15.
+On October 22, there will be a gentler version for young children, Little Whimsies Night, with candy, costumes, and mild scares.
+Tickets start at $5; costumes encouraged!

 YEAR-ROUND TOURS